juji-io/datalevin/README.md

 (l/close db)
 ```

-See details in the [API doc](https://juji-io.github.io/datalevin/index.html).
+Refer to the [API documentation](https://juji-io.github.io/datalevin/index.html) for more details.

 ## :rocket: Status